EVORA-project/evora-ontology/models/docs/endpointUrl.md

 # Slot: endpoint URL (endpointUrl)

-_The URL template that allows to get the content_
+_The URL template that allows to get the content._